Municipal Bond Insurance: The Basics

 Across the group, Assured Guaranty has more claims-paying resources than any other bond insurer.
 It has a proven business model based on disciplined credit selection, underwriting, pricing and enterprise risk management.
 Its large reserves of deferred premiums, which have been collected but not yet earned, provide a significant base of future earnings.
 The group’s publicly traded holding company, Assured Guaranty Ltd. (ticker symbol: AGO), is subject to New York Stock Exchange and Securities and Exchange Commission regulation and therefore held to higher legal standards of disclosure, oversight and transparency than non-public companies.

-Another strength of Assured Guaranty is the high level of market liquidity in the bonds it insures, with $2 billion of bonds traded each week, on average.
+Another strength of Assured Guaranty is the high level of market liquidity in the bonds it insures, with approximately $2 billion of bonds traded each week, on average.

 Do I need municipal bond insurance?